flatironinstitute/inferelator/devnotes.md

 git commit -m "fixed utils.py"
 ```

-You might want to follow these instructions in case your name and email are not set properly:
+You might want to follow these instructions in case your name and email are not set properly (you should only need to do this once):

 ```
 Your name and email address were configured automatically based